-Gas supply pipework is fitted in the common corridors to flats.
+Gas supply pipework is fitted in the common corridors to the flats.

 - 17.2 Relevant information and deficiencies observed: - The main gas supply pipework for the block is initially run externally on the outside of the block and enters the building on the first of the residential floor levels.
-The main supply pipe then rises vertically through each residential floor, and, on each floor level within the common corridor, a horizontal gas supply pipe is taken off to serve the individual flats. - There is an external, high-level isolation valve fitted to the main gas supply.
+The main supply pipe then rises vertically through each residential floor, and, on each floor level within the common corridor, a horizontal gas supply pipe is taken off to serve the individual flats. - There is an external, high-level isolation valve fitted to the main gas supply at the rear of the premises.
 The wheel to the valve has been removed, presumably to prevent unauthorised persons from tampering with the supply and/or in accordance with gas safety regulations.
-The wheel for the valve is now stored externally in a suitably signed, high-level box for the use of the fire and rescue service.
+However, this could prevent or delay the fire and rescue service from isolating the supply to the block in the event of a serious fire. - The wheel for the valve is now stored externally in a suitably signed, high-level box for the use of the fire and rescue service. - The internal gas supply pipework is run at high level in the common corridor and passes into the flats.
+Where the pipes are enclosed with boxing, ventilation has been provided direct to outside to comply with the gas safety regulations. - The gas meters are fitted internally within the flats.
+Small gas meter reading panels are fitted in the walls to the flats; the panels have external metal covers and Georgian wired glass.
+These appear to be original panels, fitted at the time of construction. - It is assumed that the gas installation was installed in accordance with the recommendations of Section 2.42 of Approved Document B, for compliance with the Pipeline Safety Regulations 1996 and the Gas Safety (Installation and Use) Regulations